kry0sc0pic/fampay-youtube-api/README.md

 - if the value of page is lesser than 1 it will return the first page

 ## Testing Results
-I ran tests with 1,2 and replicas.
-The latency for 99.5% requests is consistently under 10ms, even when 5 containers were faced with 10x the load that 1&2 Container tests faced.
+I ran tests with 1,2 and 5 replicas.
+The latency for 99.5% requests were consistently under 10ms, even when 5 replicas were faced with 10x the load that 1&2 replicas faced.
 The latency starts to rapidly increase after the 99.5% percentile and flattens out near 60-80ms.

 ### Testing Methodology